 First of all, thank you for participating Mette!
 I really have been looking forward to this interview as I truly admire what you do for a living and the guts you had last year when travelling solo.

-You are a yoga teacher and I know you had been dreaming about travelling to Bali for quite a while.
+I know you had been dreaming about travelling to Bali for quite a while.
 Why didn’t you just book a 2-week holiday instead of leaving everything behind?

 I had never done the popular “gap year” after high school like many of my friends had, and oddly enough I never travelled long either during my eight years working in the travel industry.
 After I started practising yoga the idea of a long stay in Bali started spinning in my head.
 A vacation for a couple of weeks just wouldn’t be the same.